uxtely/js-utils/static-pages-bundler/README.md

 ## CDN Media Uploading
-See [bunnycdn-uploader.sh](../bunnycdn-uploader.js) for a script to upload video files to BunnyCDN.
+See [bunnycdn-uploader.js](../bunnycdn-uploader.js) for a script to upload video files to BunnyCDN.
-It's no longer used in UI Drafter, and I haven't used it in a while…
+It's no longer used in UI Drafter, and it hasn't been used it in a while…